Hide mobile menu

 Things which can be included, but not limited to:

-Any discharge or exits fees associated with the loan
+• Any discharge or exit fees associated with the loan

 Looking beyond the rates

-When choosing a home loan, you’ll need to look at more than just the interest and comparison rates.
-To make sure the loan you apply for is right for your circumstances, there are some other factors to consider:
+When it comes to selecting a home loan, it’s essential to look beyond just the interest and comparison rates.
+To ensure the loan you apply for suits your circumstances, there are some other important factors to consider:

 The amount you are borrowing

-How much do you need to borrow?
-The more you borrow, the more your interest costs will be.
+How much you need to borrow?
+The more you borrow, the more your interest expense will be.

 The term of the loan